-3. In Setup Rule, click DATASET TASK in order to begin creating the tasks the rules will need to complete.
+- In the Setup Rule, click DATASET TASK in order to begin creating the tasks the rules will need to complete.

-4. Set a Task Name and an Output Dataset Name for your Dataset Task.
-The Task Name will be used to identify the task within the rule, while the Output Dataset Name will be used to identify the resulting data after the task completes.
-We also recommend adding a Task Description with more details about the action the task will be completing.
+- Set a Task Name and an Output Dataset Name for your Dataset Task.
+The Task Name will be used to identify the task within the rule, while the Output.

-5. Since the goal of this rule is to fetch data from the MDA, select the object that you previously uploaded your Usage Data into.
-Select the fields that you would like to reference as part of the pivot and the aggregation and add them to the Show section.
+- Add the fields that you would like to reference as part of the pivot and the aggregation and add them to the Show section.
 In our example, we’ve selected the example object Usage Data.
-In the Show section we’ve added the fields Account and Account Name (in order to tie this data back to those records).
+In the Show section we’ve added the fields Company and Company Name (in order to tie this data back to those records).
 We’ve also added Date, Page Name, and Views as those will be necessary fields for the Pivot and Aggregation.

 Note: While not necessary to complete this tutorial, each Dataset Task also has a section for exporting the resulting data to the S3.
 For more information on the options presented, click here.
 Select the exporting option that works best for your team.

-9. Under Dataset, select Fetch from MDA in order to pull in the data fetched by our previous task.
-Also add the fields Date Field and Account into the Show section, as we will need to reference that data within the task.
+- Under Dataset, select Fetch from MDA in order to pull in the data fetched by our previous task.
+Also add the fields Date Field and Company into the Show section, as we will need to reference that data within the task.

-The Default Value column will determine the value of data that is fetched, but does not meet the pivot condition.
-We’ve set this to 0, because we do not want views from other pages to throw off our aggregations.
+- Default Value column to determine value of data that is fetched, but does not meet the pivot condition.
+Set this to 0, to avoid views from other pages to throw off our aggregations.

-These actions should successfully aggregate page views for each account either weekly or monthly.
-You can then select the actions you’d like to take based on this data within the Setup Action of the rule.
+These actions aggregate page views successfully for each company either weekly or monthly.
+You can then setup any action on this data in the Setup Action page.
 For more information on how to set rule actions, check the article Setup Rule Action Types.